 Vancouver Real Estate Prices Skyrocketed Following 2010 Olympics

 When people think of Vancouver they think instantly of its world famous quality of life.
 The city is always winning awards for liveability.
 One thing it certainly won’t be winning any awards for however is affordability.
-Following the 2010 Olympics prices have gone through the roof.
+Following the Canadian 2010 Olympics prices have gone through the roof.
 The average sale price of a detached house in the city in 2016 was $1,830,000, an increase of more than 40% on the previous year.
-But is it just the Olympics that is to blame for the skyrocketing prices in Vancouver real estate?
+But is it just the Olympics that is to blame for vancouver bc real estate skyrocketing prices?
 Or are there other factors playing an equally important role?

 The obvious answer to that question would seem to be: No.